Proprietary chapel

 A proprietary chapel is a chapel that originally belonged to a private person, but with the intention that it would be open to the public, rather than restricted (as with private chapels in the stricter sense) to members of a family or household, or members of an institution.
 Generally, however, some of the seating—sometimes a substantial proportion—would be reserved for subscribers.

+Background

 In 19th-century Britain they were common, often being built to cope with urbanisation.
 Frequently they were set up by evangelical philanthropists with a vision of spreading Christianity in cities whose needs could no longer be met by the parishes.
 Some functioned more privately, with a wealthy person building a chapel so they could invite their favourite preachers.
 They are anomalies in English ecclesiastical law, having no parish area, but being able to have an Anglican clergyman licensed there.